ak5352/Final-Project/README.md

 ### Drawing 3

 This drawing is inspired by the Google Chrome Dinosaur game.
 Instead of a dinosaur jumping over cacti, however, this drawing will have an elephant trying to jump over planks.
-The user presses "X" to jump over plankks, but if it collides with one, the game will end and reset.
+The user presses "X" to jump over planks, but if it collides with one, the game will end and reset.
-The planks will be randomly and continuously generated as long as the elephant is alive.
+The planks will be randomly and continuously generated as long as the elephant is alive

+** EDIT: ** I changed the planks to clouds because it looked cuter.
+I hope this is okay.

 ### Interface